Baggy green

 The baggy green is a cricket cap of dark myrtle green colour, which has been worn by Australian Test cricketers since around the turn of the twentieth century.
 The cap was not originally baggy as evidenced by photographs of early players.
-The cap has long been a symbol of national pride in Australia, and was described by the chief executive of the MCC as the "most famous cricket cap in the world".
+The cap is a symbol of national pride in Australia, and was described by the chief executive of the MCC as the "most famous cricket cap in the world".